cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessPolicy.python.md

 The action Access will take if a user matches this policy.

 Infrastructure application policies can only use the Allow action.
+Available values: "allow", "deny", "non_identity", "bypass".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zero_trust_access_policy#decision ZeroTrustAccessPolicy#decision}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_access_policy#decision ZeroTrustAccessPolicy#decision}

 ---